atom/apm/README.md

 ## Relation to npm

-apm comes with [npm](https://github.com/npm/npm) and spawns `npm` processes to install Atom packages.
+apm bundles [npm](https://github.com/npm/npm) with it and spawns `npm` processes to install Atom packages.
 The major difference is that `apm` sets multiple command line arguments to `npm` to ensure that native modules are built against Chromium's v8 headers instead of node's v8 headers.

 The other major difference is that Atom packages are installed to `~/.atom/packages` instead of a local `node_modules` folder and Atom packages are published to and installed from GitHub repositories instead of [npmjs.com](https://www.npmjs.com/)